BambiSleepChurch/bambisleep-church-storage/docs/configuration.md

 ### "Permission denied" Error

 1. Check that the storage directory exists
-2. Verify write permissions
+2. Verify write permissions for STORAGE_DIR
+3. Ensure IMAGES and VIDEOS subdirectories can be created
-3. On Linux/macOS, check file ownership
+4. On Linux/macOS, check file ownership

 ### Environment Variables Not Working